MetaMask/metamask-docs/snaps/how-to/develop-a-snap.md

 To debug your Snap, use `console.log` and inspect the MetaMask background process.
-You can add your log statements in your source code and build your Snap, or add them directly to your Snap bundle and use `mm-snap manifest --fix` to update the `shasum` in your Snap manifest file.
+You can add your log statements in your source code and build your Snap, or add them directly to your Snap bundle and use [`yarn run mm-snap manifest --fix`](../reference/cli/subcommands.md#m-manifest) to update the `shasum` in your Snap manifest file.
 The manifest `shasum` must match the contents of your bundle at the time MetaMask fetches your Snap.

 :::note